Places to visit:

 - If you plan to fly to Santorini islands, airlines like Ryan Air and Aegean Airlines offer cheap tickets if booked in advance.
 They don’t allow check-in baggage without paying, so better to travel light, or you can also deposit your luggage at Athens airport.

-Going to Athens is like going back in time.
+Going to Athens in Greece is like going back in time.
 It is the center of Greek civilization on the banks of Aegean Sea.
 Athens is named after Athena, the Goddess of wisdom and daughter of Zeus.
 Wherever the sight goes in Athens, there is an element of history there.
 Walking on the streets of Greece is akin to watching a historical documentary by our own eyes.

 It is huge monument complex built on the top of a hill, around 2500 years old.
 The complex has a huge theatre, many temples and stone structures dating back to 5th Century BC.
 It was the center of Greek art and culture.
 Lot of structures are in ruins but the authorities are trying to preserve the monuments and preservation work is going on in many parts of the complex.